Over 20,000 wetsuits & accessories in stock today!

 The Top 5 Best Surf Spots in Florida

-I’ve been outfitting surfers since 2002 — and I’ve been surfing myself.
-In the process of working with my clients and exploring on my own, I’ve figured out that while California and Hawaii steal the spotlight as surfing meccas, Florida is home to many terrific places to ride the waves.
-Here’s a list of the top five best Florida surf spots, no matter your experience:
+We’ve been outfitting surfers since 2002 — and I’ve been surfing myself.
+In the process of working with customers and exploring on my own, I’ve figured out that while California and Hawaii steal the spotlight as surfing meccas, Florida is home to many terrific places to ride the waves.
+Here’s a list of the top five best Florida surf spots, no matter your surfing skills and experience:

 1. Cocoa Beach